Supporting vulnerable residents and those who live with frailty throughout the COVID-19 winter.

 In the South West region, the three AHSNs (West of England, South West and Wessex) are supporting ambitious plans to work together as an entire health and care system to make best use of available technologies to support our vulnerable residents during the winter months, in particular residents in care homes, those who live with frailty, and people with learning disabilities.

 This work is led by NHSX, who have provided funding to each of the seven NHS England and NHS Improvement regions to form a regional collaborative to accelerate the implementation of remote monitoring technology to support people in their own home setting.
+Read more about this work across the country here.

 The shared objective of our work in the South West is to improve outcomes for those most at risk, using technology as an enabler.
 While digital and remote monitoring technologies are vital elements in helping create further capacity in our systems, our partners across health and care are agreed that our approach is not simply a technology programme.
 It is an opportunity to use a ‘learning by doing’ transformative approach, which builds knowledge and skills to enable frontline teams to co-produce real and lasting improvements for our population.